ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-nsx-t-topology-overview.md

 3. You can expand the solution after initial deployment, by adding more hosts to existing clusters, by adding new clusters or by adding NFS storage to your instance.
 4. Each cluster might have different bare metal server hardware options and different storage options.
 5. The automation deploys four edge nodes in your deployment and forms two NSX-T edge clusters - Services edge cluster and Workload edge cluster.
-6. Gateway cluster is used to host services Tier 0 Gateway, which provides network connectivity services for your management components.
+6. The services edge cluster is used to host services Tier 0 Gateway, which provides network connectivity services for your management components.
 7. Workload edge cluster hosts workload Tier 0 and Tier 1 Gateways for your workloads.
 A predefined example overlay network topology with one Tier 1 Gateway is provided by automation.
 You can customize it for your own needs by changing or deleting example segments or by adding new segments.

 The gateway cluster must not be mixed with the NSX-T edge cluster, which consists of VMware NSX-T™ edge transport nodes.
 The gateway cluster provides compute capacity for hosting Juniper vSRX, Fortinet FortiGate, or other third-party routers or firewalls.
 The VLAN routing can be controlled by [gateway appliance configuration](/docs/gateway-appliance?topic=gateway-appliance-managing-vlans-and-gateway-appliances) though {{site.data.keyword.cloud_notm}} Classic portal.